Mufia/pasar-game/README.md

 npm install --legacy-peer-deps

-there is conflicting dependencie3s with @infinite-react-carousel
+there is conflicting dependencies with @infinite-react-carousel